 Examines selected writings of women writers and their relationship to the natural world.
 Readings in memoir, personal essay, fiction, and poetry will address the varied social, cultural, and historical influences on "reading" the natural environment.
 Theoretical and critical texts will complement the course's emphasis of such topics as ecofeminism and environmental justice.
+Offered every 2-3 years.
+(LA)

-(LA) Prerequisites: COMP 100; and LITR 100 or LITR 150.
+Prerequisites: COMP 100; and LITR 100 or LITR 150.